 We identified "streamlined agenda of items to be resolved," "expanded discussion regarding medium- and longterm vision," and "accelerated management decision-making" as features of the Company's governance we desire.
-To achieve this, we have shifted to the "monitoring-type" structure that is becoming the international standard, in order Value Creation Story
+To achieve this, we have shifted to the "monitoring-type" structure that is becoming the international standard, in order to reinforce the management supervisory function in the Board of Directors and facilitate more in-depth deliberation.
 Company issues